josephrexme/josephrex.me/_posts/2015-08-09-moving-to-postcss.md

 @import "partials/helpers.css";
 {% endhighlight %}

 I like to separate variables, mixins, html5 boilerplate CSS, and others as shown above.
 The downside to this is that there's no syntax coloring for the variables and mixins as they aren't regular CSS.
-The Sass and Scss have syntax colouring on editors like Sublime Text and Atom when necessary packages are installed.
+The Sass and Scss formats have syntax coloring on editors like Sublime Text and Atom when necessary packages are installed.

 **Mixins:** The mixin syntax with postcss is different from what you've been used to with Sass.
 It uses [postcss-mixins][19] and it's syntax is also pretty clear and easy: